maksverver/WikipediaGraphSearch/README.txt

 Binaries are written to build/apps/

-RUNNING
+RUNNING: index

+The `index` tool converts a Wikipedia database dump in XML format to an efficient graph datastructure which is needed by the other tools.

-To use the tool, first download a Wikipedia database dump from https://dumps.wikimedia.org/ (e.g. "enwiki-20240120-pages-articles.xml.bz2") and extract it (e.g. with "bunzip2 -k").
+Download a Wikipedia database dump from https://dumps.wikimedia.org/ (e.g., "enwiki-20240120-pages-articles.xml.bz2") and extract it (e.g., "bunzip2 -k").

-Tip: the English wikipedia is large (>20 GB compressed).
-For testing, download a smaller wiki like the Simple English wiki (simplewiki, ~250 MB) or the Frisian wiki (fywiki, ~65 MB).
+Tip: the English wikipedia is large (>20 GB compressed, >90 GB uncompressed).
+For testing, download a smaller wiki like the Simple English wiki (simplewiki, ~250 MB compressed) or the Frisian wiki (fywiki, ~65 MB compressed).

 Generate the page index with: